libertywing/yanwang.github.io/index.md

 ## Life & Hobbies
-As the captain of Tencent Technology and Engineering Group and Tencent AI Lab, I have won one championship and two runners-up in Tencent.
+As the captain of the Tencent Technology and Engineering Group basketball team, I have won one championship and two runners-up in Tencent.
 Before that, I served as the captain of the CityU post-graduate basketball team and won seven championships in Hong Kong.
 Furthermore, I met my wife on the basketball team, who was the captain of the CityU female post-graduate basketball team.

-I also served as the Chair of Fitness association of Tencent Technology and Engineering Group.
+I also served as the Chair of the Fitness Association of Tencent Technology and Engineering Group.

 About ten years ago, I dreamed to be a professional E-sports player (RTS game).
 Now I am still a top-1000 player in the world in Warcraft III Ladder.